-The structure of the SPG’s is based on the six steps of the Intervention Cycle: Problem Identification, Problem Analysis, Problem Definition, Solution (Re)Design, Solution Implementation and Solution Evaluation.
-Students will cover the entire cycle during each of the two quarters.
-The results will be presented during the plenary sessions at the end of the quarter.
+The structure of the SPG is based on the six steps of the Intervention Cycle: Problem Identification, Problem Analysis, Problem Definition, Solution (Re)Design, Solution Implementation and Solution Evaluation.
+Students will repeat the entire cycle during the second block (November – January) after they have covered it once during the Student Project Group 1 in the first block.

-Applying practical and theoretical knowledge to papers and presentations; and
+Applying practical and theoretical knowledge to papers and presentations

 The timetable can be found in the right menu, under files